 assisted out of the woods prior to recovering any bears after dark.
 Client safety and success are our first Priorities!

-We have been fortunate in securing access to a private hunting property 5 years ago and have been feeding bears (growing bears) since then.
-This property has never been hunted in order that one day we might offer Trophy Bear Hunts on a limited basis.
-We will only offer one of these hunts per year and since we now have 4 potential Trophy Candidates on the property, this year is the beginning of those hunts.
+We have been fortunate in securing access to a private hunting property 9 years ago and have been feeding bears (growing bears) since then.
+This property has never been previously hunted in order that one day we might offer Trophy Bear Hunts on a limited basis.
+We will only offer one of these hunts per year and since we now have a number of Trophy Candidates on the property.
 We are offering a 5 day hunt for a Trophy Bear weighing at least 300 pounds or more.
 I will sit with the hunter and tell him if and when to shoot and I will video tape his hunt.
 We will hunt grouse/partridge in the morning and then head to the bear stand for the evening hunt.
 This hunt will take place in mid-October only one week before the bears go into hibernation so sightings will be numerous since the bears are feeding constantly to pack on as much fat reserves as possible just before going into their long hibernation period.

 This is a Limited Exclusive Trophy Bear Hunt Package!
 For this hunt, the hunter must understand that we will only shoot at 300 pound plus bears and if smaller ones show up we will pass on them.
-This hunt package will go fast so avoid disappointment and book your exclusive Trophy Hunt now.
+This hunt package should go quickly so avoid disappointment and book your exclusive Trophy Hunt now.

 Check out our Moose Hunt Video....